slowernews/wisdom-tldr/chapters/chapter_1_self.md

 Write advice to yourself or other people.
 Review it regularly.
 Edit it.
 Refine it.
 It worked for Marcus Aurelius and it worked for Bruce Lee.
 I’ve started a list of advice or things I know.
 Perhaps things I believe I know.
 Some of these are lessons I’ve learned the hard way, others are lessons I’ve observed in others.
 This process reminds us of what’s most important and helps us to avoid making the same mistakes in the future.
 I will edit and add to this over time.
 Try making your own list and I think it will be worth your time.

+If you’re not getting better today, you’re getting worse.”
 -->